 There's one other thing.
-I simply wanted to say as far as, you know, one of the times where Oleg Sentsov has doubtlessly annoyed the people in the Kremlin very much was actually on this particular subject about citizenship where he said I am not a serf to be sent around, you know, to be handed to somebody else.
+I simply wanted to say as far as one of the times where Oleg Sentsov has doubtlessly annoyed the people in the Kremlin very much was actually on this particular subject about citizenship where he said I am not a serf to be sent around, to be handed to somebody else.

-SOBCHENKO: The serfs were transferred with the land.
+Mr. Sobchenko.
+The serfs were transferred with the land.

-COYNASH: Yes, to be transferred with the land.
+Ms. Coynash.
+Yes, to be transferred with the land.
 Well, I mean, except that, of course, it wasn't transferred, it was stolen.
-But yes, yeah.
+But yes.

-Q: That's great, thank you.
+QUESTIONER.
+That's great, thank you.

-NAYYEM: I want to amend something.
+Mr. NAYYEM.
+I want to amend something.
 First of all, you know, the Russian actions, now everything is hybrid.
 So Sentsov recognized as a citizen of Russian Federation, but official papers, in his sentence, there is no sign who is he.
-I mean, it's empty, no citizenship, Ukraine or
+I mean, it's empty, no citizenship, Ukraine or Russian.

-Russian.
 So it allows them to recognize him when it's convenient, Russian citizen, or it's not convenient Ukrainian.
 But it doesn't allow, for example, our ambassador to come to him.

 But from the other side, International Criminal Court recognizes territory annexed and occupied, it means that all Geneva Conventions work there.
-And, by Geneva Convention, no one can be forced on occupied territory to be citizen of other country, I mean, against his will.
-So I think it is crime already, because he was citizen of Ukraine and now, I mean, by force, he was forced to have to be a citizen of Russia.
-So it's, you know, open crime and I think we will investigate it in the future.
+And, by Geneva Convention, no one can be forced on occupied territory to be a citizen of another country against his will.
+So I think it is a crime already, because he was citizen of Ukraine and now he was forced to have to be a citizen of Russia.
+So it's an open crime and I think we will investigate it in the future.

-KILLION: Thanks, Gabe, for your question.
+Amb.
+KILLION.
+Thanks, Gabe, for your question.
 And also, thank you very much for collaborating with us on this event.
 I'm sorry I didn't recognize you.

-And I also want to thank Suzanne Nossel, my former colleague in the Obama administration, who, along with you and everybody else at PEN America, does such great work.
+And I also want to thank Suzanne Nossel, my former colleague in the Obama Administration, who, along with you and everybody else at PEN America, does such great work.
 And we absolutely are offering our services to collaborate with you on this case and other cases in the future.
 And all of my experts are here today.
 Thanks.